fuhrmanator/cleanblog/_posts/2019-07-29-AnalyzingJavaWithMoose.md

 ## Perform a Moose analysis using Pharo

 Moose combined with Pharo is very powerful mechanism to do analyses on software.
-In this example, let's assume we want to *find all the classes that implement more than one interface*.
+In this example, let's assume we want to *find all the Java classes in the Head First Design Patterns project that implement more than one interface*.
 It helps to understand that in Moose, a Java interface and a Java class are the same FAMIX element.
-So, a Java class's hierarchy can be obtained in several ways.
-But we will consider the message `directSuperclasses`, which in Moose returns a Java class's direct superclass, as well as any interfaces it directly implements.
+That said, a class element's hierarchy can be obtained in several ways in Moose.
+For now, we will consider the message `directSuperclasses`, which in Moose returns the direct superclass (or superinterfaces) of a Java class (or interface).
+As such, we  can assume a class implements more than two interfaces if `directSuperclasses` returns more than two elements.
+That is, the one (1) superclass of the Java class, and at least two (2) superinterfaces it also implements.

 In a Moose Playground, type the following Pharo statements: